 The time is ripe for large-scale carbon capture, usage and storage (CCUS), a suite of technologies that trap carbon dioxide produced by industries and fossil-fuel power plants, then bury it underground or recycle it.
-The Intergovernmental Panel on Climate Change (IPCC), in its 2018 Special Report on Global Warming of 1.5°C , found that ‘all pathways to limit global warming to below a 1.5°C rise in median global temperatures forecast the use of Carbon Dioxide Removal (CDR) of about 100–1000 gigatons of CO2 ‘ this century.
+The Intergovernmental Panel on Climate Change (IPCC), in its 2018 Special Report on Global Warming of 1.5C , found that ‘all pathways to limit global warming to below a 1.5C rise in median global temperatures forecast the use of Carbon Dioxide Removal (CDR) of about 100–1000 gigatonnes of CO2 this century.
 That’s equivalent to removing about 6 billion blue whales of CO2.

 The technology is gaining momentum.
 The UK Government and International Energy Agency (IEA) held a pivotal summit to kick-start carbon capture projects in November 2018, bringing together 50 international leaders, CEOs of major energy, manufacturing and finance firms.

-Claire Perry, Minister of State for Energy and Clean Growth, pledged £20 million to construct carbon capture technologies at industrial sites across the UK, as part of £45 million commitment to innovation, and will invest £315 million in decarbonising industrial sites.
+Claire Perry, Minister of State for Energy and Clean Growth, pledged £20 million (about US$24 million) to construct carbon capture technologies at industrial sites across the UK, as part of £45 million (about US$54 million) commitment to innovation, and will invest £315 million in decarbonising industrial sites.

 Britain is forecasting large-scale carbon capture by mid-2020s, said the UK Department for Business, Energy and Industrial Strategy (BEIS).

 Norway is also looking to build Europe’s largest carbon-capture project.
-The Ministry for Petroleum and Energy revived plans to develop CCS technology with a pledge of €30 million in May 2018.
+The Ministry for Petroleum and Energy revived plans to develop CCS technology with a pledge of €30 million (about US$32.1 million) in May 2018.

-These developments could lay the groundwork for a Europe-wide boom in carbon capture, which will require significant capital investments to bring costs down.
+These developments could lay the groundwork for an Europe-wide boom in carbon capture, which will require significant capital investments to bring costs down.

 A carbon capture project consists of five phases: generating CO2, capturing the emissions (a two-part process), transporting it with trucks, and injecting it deep underground and then monitoring it.